American Atheists seeks a State Policy Manager (Counsel) to join our policy department.

 - Preferred candidates will have experience with legislative strategy, coalition work, and supporting grassroots advocates.

-Preference will be given to candidates able to work from American Atheists’ legal office in Washington, DC.
-However, remote candidates will also be considered.
-Post COVID-19, American Atheists is remaining flexible and adapting to the needs of our team, including opportunities for increased remote work.
-Once it is safe to do so, this role will require regular domestic travel.
+Candidates may work from American Atheists’ legal office in Washington, DC, or be remote.
+Post COVID-19, American Atheists is remaining flexible and adapting to the needs of our team.
+This role will require occasional domestic travel.

-Please send your resume and cover letter to: [email protected] no later than July 16, 2020.
+Please send your resume and cover letter to: [email protected].
 Please include “State Policy” in the subject line.
 Applications will be considered on a rolling basis, so candidates are encouraged to apply as soon as possible.

 American Atheists is committed to building a team that fully represent the community we serve.
 We recruit, employ, compensate, and promote candidates without regard for age, race, religion, national origin, sex (including pregnancy), sexual orientation, gender identity or expression, political affiliations, past or present military service, marital status, non-disqualifying physical or mental disability, or on the basis of personal favoritism or other non-merit factors.
 We believe that diversity, inclusion, and equity among our team is crucial to succeed as a voice for underrepresented and marginalized people.